-- 6.6 Always ensure that your Recipient List is appropriate to avoid causing a nuisance to other colleagues. - 6.7 Email to multiple addresses outside Diss Town Council should be sent as a blind copy, (bcc).
-Messages sent to groups of people must be relevant to all concerned.

-- 6.8 Always complete the Subject Line with a clear description of what the email is about as recipients cannot always distinguish between what they need to look at immediately and what can wait.
-For example, Full Council minutes March 2022 for approval. - 6.9 Always use plain language.. - 6.10 Avoid using abbreviations and emoticons.
-Be aware that other colleagues may not know the meaning of informal abbreviations, such as FWIW (for what it's worth). - 6.11 Be polite.
-Terseness can be misinterpreted. . - 6.12 Keep the tone of your comments respectful and informative, never condescending or "loud."
-Use sentence case format, not capital letters, or write in red to emphasis points. - 6.13 Be patient.
-Not everyone can respond immediately or necessarily have the confidence to communicate using email. - 6.14 Never reply in anger.
-Take a break or sleep on it before responding. - 6.15 Don't conduct an argument on email it is unprofessional. - 6.16 Spell and grammar check everything.
-Correct any errors promptly. - 6.17 Always read email before sending it and consider the recipient reaction.
-Always use clarify.. - 6.18 Respect the privacy of other councillors and residents.
-Do not disclose confidential matters or criticise Council policies or personnel.
+- 6.6 Always ensure that your Recipient List is appropriate to avoid causing a nuisance to other colleagues. - 6.7 Email to multiple addresses outside Diss Town Council should be sent as blind copy, (bcc).
+Messages sent to groups of people must be relevant to all concerned. - 6.8 Always complete the Subject Line with a clear description of what the email is about as recipients cannot always distinguish between what they need to look at immediately and what can wait.
+For example, Full Council minutes March 2022 for approval. - 6.9 Ensure language is simple, unambiguous and to the point. - 6.10 Avoid using abbreviations and emoticons.
+Be aware that other colleagues may not know the meaning of informal expressions, such as FWIW (for what it's worth). - 6.11 Be polite.
+Terseness can be misinterpreted.
+Please and thank you go a long way. - 6.12 Keep the tone of your comments respectful and informative, never condescending or "loud."
+Use sentence case format, not capital letters, or write in red to emphasis points. - 6.13 Avoid personal attacks, online fights and hostile communications. - 6.14 Be patient.
+Not everyone can respond immediately or necessarily have the confidence to communicate using email. - 6.15 Never reply in anger.
+Take a break or sleep on it before responding. - 6.16 Don't conduct an argument on email it is unprofessional. - 6.17 Never 'flame' anyone.
+A flame is an electronic verbal attack.
+If a flame is received, then please do not respond in anger as this may be regretted later.
+Users should not engage in exchanging flames and create a 'flame- war'. - 6.18 Spell and grammar check everything.
+Correct any errors promptly.